christianpaterson/Ordinal-Number-Calculator/README.md

 ## The challenge

-The challenge was to build an ordinal number calculator with JavaScript
+The challenge was to build an ordinal number calculator with JavaScript!

 ## Technologies used to create the project